LIAGM/DAEFR/README.md

 # Updating
 - **20230915** Update an online demo [![Huggingface Gradio](https://img.shields.io/static/v1?label=Demo&message=Huggingface%20Gradio&color=orange)](https://huggingface.co/spaces/wzhouxiff/RestoreFormerPlusPlus)
-- **20230915** A more user-friendly and comprehensive inference method refer to our [RestoreFormer++](https://github.com/wzhouxiff/RestoreFormerPlusPlus)
 - **20230116** For convenience, we further upload the [test datasets](#testset), including CelebA (both HQ and LQ data), LFW-Test, CelebChild-Test, and Webphoto-Test, to OneDrive and BaiduYun.
 - **20221003** We provide the link of the [test datasets](#testset).
 - **20220924** We add the code for [**metrics**](#metrics) in scripts/metrics.
+- **20231226** Create project.

-# RestoreFormer
+# DAEFR

-This repo includes the source code of the paper: "[RestoreFormer: High-Quality Blind Face Restoration from Undegraded Key-Value Pairs](https://openaccess.thecvf.com/content/CVPR2022/papers/Wang_RestoreFormer_High-Quality_Blind_Face_Restoration_From_Undegraded_Key-Value_Pairs_CVPR_2022_paper.pdf)" (CVPR 2022) by Zhouxia Wang, Jiawei Zhang, Runjian Chen, Wenping Wang, and Ping Luo.
+This repo includes the source code of the paper: "[Dual Associated Encoder for Face Restoration](https://arxiv.org/abs/2308.07314)" by Yu-Ju Tsai, Yu-Lun Liu, Lu Qi, Kelvin C.K.
+Chan, and Ming-Hsuan Yang.

 ![](assets/figure1.png)

-**RestoreFormer** tends to explore fully-spatial attentions to model contextual information and surpasses existing works that use local operators.
-It has several benefits compared to prior arts.
-First, it incorporates a multi-head coross-attention layer to learn fully-spatial interations between corrupted queries and high-quality key-value pairs.
-Second, the key-value pairs in RestoreFormer are sampled from a reconstruction-oriented high-quality dictionary, whose elements are rich in high-quality facial features specifically aimed for face reconstruction.
+We propose a novel dual-branch framework named **DAEFR**.
+Our method introduces an auxiliary LQ branch that extracts crucial information from the LQ inputs.
+Additionally, we incorporate association training to promote effective synergy between the two branches, enhancing code prediction and output quality.
+We evaluate the effectiveness of DAEFR on both synthetic and real-world datasets, demonstrating its superior performance in restoring facial details.

 <!-- ![](assets/framework.png "Framework")-->